 How to find a dementia caregiver

-Families often ask me how to find someone to help with a loved one who has dementia.
+Families often ask me how to find someone to help with a loved one who has dementia or Alzheimer’s.
 Usually a spouse or child has been the sole caregiver and now, with the dementia progressing, they are increasingly overwhelmed.
 Being anyone’s 24/7 caregiver always results in burnout and less than optimal care, so how do you go about finding someone to help?

 Schedule those volunteers